NEW PARKING INFORMATION!

 |Daily parking permits can be purchased from the stamp dispensers located in the parking lots.
 Daily parking permits are $2.00 per day and valid on the day of purchase only.

 A parking permit entitles parking on campus when space is available.
-At peak class periods (9:00 AM to 1:00 PM) all parking lots may be full.
+At peak class periods (9:00 AM to 1:00 PM) additional parking is available in parking lot J (ball field) Parking permits are requiered.
 Alternate methods of transportation are strongly encouraged.

 Designated Parking Spaces

 Motorcycles may park in designated parking spaces in the North and South parking lots.
 A permit is not required for motorcycle parking in these spaces.
 Motorcycle parking spaces are marked on the pavement by short diagonal lines.
 Motorcycles that are parked in a regular car space must have a valid permit.
 We do not recommend the permit be placed on the motorcycle due to potential theft or loss.
 The driver/owner of the motorcycle must contact the College Police department to register the motorcycle and permit.